jreijn/hippo-addon-restful-webservices/readme.md

 That's it.
 Now the web services should be available.
 In case you are using the default archetype you should be able to get a response by calling [http://localhost:8080/cms/rest/api/hello](http://localhost:8080/cms/rest/api/hello)

+For a working example see this the [demo project repository](https://github.com/jreijn/hippo-addon-webservices-demo) on GitHub.